-While much of the world had bought into the UNFCCC Paris Agreement in 2015 to hold warming to 2.0°C (3.8°F) by 2050 – a level that seemed politically feasible, which by the way would still lead to vast damage (including the death of all coral; even more deadly storms and heat; and rising oceans covering low-lying island nations and major coastal areas), the latest Intergovernmental Panel on Climate Change’s 1.5°C Special Report, commissioned and endorsed by world governments, including the U.S., now finds that to hold global temperature rise below 1.5°C will require “rapid, far-reaching and unprecedented changes in all aspects of society”.
+While much of the world had bought into the UNFCCC Paris Agreement in 2015 to hold warming to 2.0°C (3.8°F) by 2050, the latest Intergovernmental Panel on Climate Change’s 1.5°C Special Report, commissioned and endorsed by world governments, including the U.S., now finds that to hold global temperature rise below 1.5°C will require “rapid, far-reaching and unprecedented changes in all aspects of society”.
+Previously, this level seemed politically feasible, although it would still lead to vast damage, including the death of all coral, even more deadly storms and heat, and rising oceans covering low-lying island nations and major coastal areas.

 The good news against this backdrop is that while the world has already warmed 1.0°C (1.8°F) since pre-industrial times, holding the world to 1.5°C (2.7°F) is still technically possible.
 The report finds that the impacts of climate change are in fact already occurring and will be much worse at 2°C than previously projected.
 Thus 2°C is no longer a safe goal to avoid the worst impacts of climate change.
 These impacts are being felt in companies and supply chains across the globe and, as the report highlights, the difference in their severity between the 1.5°C and 2°C temperature goals will be stark.

 If 1.5°C is the new 2°C, then how do we get there?